Office of the Australian Building and Construction Commissioner: Abolition

 On 16 February 2012, legislation to abolish the ABCC passed the House of Representatives by 71 votes to 70.
 The legislation passed through the Senate on 21 March, and the agency was officially abolished on 31 May 2012.
 On 1 June 2012, a new independent regulator, Fair Work Building & Construction, was created to take on many of the functions of the ABCC.

-Restatement
+Reinstatement

-In 2015 the Abbott Government attempted to reinstate the ABCC, but the legislation failed to pass the two houses of Parliament.
-A further attempt to pass the legislation was unsuccessfully made by the Turnbull Government in March 2016.
+In 2015 the Abbott government attempted to reinstate the ABCC, but the legislation failed to pass the two houses of Parliament.
+A further attempt to pass the legislation was unsuccessfully made by the Turnbull government in March 2016.
 After the two failed attempts to reintroduce the ABCC, in December 2016 Prime Minister Malcolm Turnbull called the double dissolution 2016 federal election.
-Following the election, the reelected Turnbull Government was successful in reinstating the ABCC with the vote of Senators Pauline Hanson's One Nation, Nick Xenophon Team and Derryn Hinch.
+Following the election, the reelected Turnbull government was successful in reinstating the ABCC with the vote of Senators Pauline Hanson's One Nation, Nick Xenophon Team and Derryn Hinch.

 Under WorkChoices, situations where industrial action could take place were reduced.
 The CFMEU and workers had to prove a workplace was unsafe in order to put a stop to work on a site which has not happened to date.